escos-india/paperbox/README.md

 - `npm run seed`: Seeds the database with initial data.
 - `npm test`: Runs backend tests.

-## 🤝 Contribution
+## 🔒 Private Project

-Contributions are welcome!
-Please ensure that you update the `.gitignore` as needed and follow the existing code style.
+This is a private project.
+Contributions are not currently allowed.